Pertoldi/OC_P3_2023/README.md

 **6. Running the application locally:**

+don't forgot to go to the branch production to see what is in production.
 - There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the main method in the **Chatop4Application class** from your IDE.

 - Alternatively you can use the Spring Boot Maven plugin like so: